 - Enrol for your benefits, payroll, and pension package online.
 You will need an enrolment code (usually found in your offer letter but can also be found online) which will automatically select the forms and enrolment checklist required for you to complete in a secure, confidential, online environment.
-Completion of the forms includes printing, signing, and submitting the forms to Payroll in Financial Services.
+Completion of the forms includes printing, signing, and submitting the forms to Payroll in Financial Operations.

 - Explore our online Orientations site.
 The online Orientation will help you as you settle into your new position, find people and places, and familiarize yourself with all that UBC has to offer its employees.